carolineyi11/Production-Plugin-For-Data-Science-Project/README.md

 - **cnt**: Count of total rental bikes including both casual and registered

 **Production_Extension_Guidance.pdf**: Guidance on how to create and install a DI-Production extension

+## Installation Steps
+- 1: Use the two production scripts to set up production extensions (See Production_Extension_Guidance.pdf for details) Extension **LR Model Build**: Production script "LR_Model_Build.prd" Extension **LR Model Deploy**: Production script "LR_Model_Deploy.prd"

+*Modify the path of python software and python code files in the production scripts if necessary.

+- 2: Open the production script "LR_Build_Deploy.prd" and config all the parameters

+- 3: Run the production script "LR_Build_Deploy.prd" to build linear regression model and to create output file with predicted target value